DMK (band): Artistic growth (2012–2018)

-After the release of "Everything Counts" the band released two more Depeche Mode covers in the same four-screen format: "Black Celebration," released in June, 2012, and "Enjoy The Silence", released in December, 2012.
+After the release of "Everything Counts" the band released two more Depeche Mode covers in the same four-screen format: "Black Celebration", released in June, 2012, and "Enjoy the Silence", released in December, 2012.
 Then, in May, 2013, they released "Just Can't Get Enough", as a live version especially recorded in the streets of La Candelaria, Bogotá, for the BAS 2013 festival in Basildon, UK.

-Since their online popularity exploded they have been invited to perform in front of live audiences, first in local events like the Festival Tecnológico Texun 2012 in Medellín and the Fantástico!
+Since their online popularity exploded, they have been invited to perform in front of live audiences, first in local events like the Festival Tecnológico Texun 2012 in Medellín and the Fantástico!
 Festival Internacional de las Artes 2013 in Barranquilla, and then festivals outside Colombia, like the Échale Latino Music Estyles festival in San Antonio, Texas, on May 9, 2014, and the ¡Pachanga!
 Latino Music Festival in Austin, Texas, on May 10, 2014.
 They also headlined Sónar Kids in El Port de la Selva, Catalonia, on May 24 and 25, 2014, where they performed in front of a crowd of over 5000 people.

-On December, 2014, DMK released their seventh cover video, "But Not Tonight," their first professionally made music video, recorded in a studio in Bogotá and inspired in Depeche Mode imagery and Antoine de Saint-Exupéry’s novella “The Little Prince”.
+In December 2014, DMK released their seventh cover video, "But Not Tonight", their first professionally made music video, recorded in a studio in Bogotá and inspired in Depeche Mode imagery and Antoine de Saint-Exupéry's novella The Little Prince.

 On March 13, 2015, DMK opened the second day of Festival Estéreo Picnic in their hometown of Bogotá.
 The show was a success despite the fact that Korben broke his right elbow two days before the festival and had to play only with his left hand.

-On May 2015, after 5 years of recording Depeche Mode covers, DMK released their first original composition entitled "Pale Blue Dot," a homage to the famous photograph taken by the Voyager 1 space probe and, incidentally, to Carl Sagan's thoughts about it expressed on his book by the same name.
+In May 2015, after 5 years of recording Depeche Mode covers, DMK released their first original composition entitled "Pale Blue Dot", a homage to the famous photograph taken by the Voyager 1 space probe and, incidentally, to Carl Sagan's thoughts about it expressed on his book by the same name.
 They also announced that the kids would move with their mother to Miami, Florida, but that this separation would not break up the band.

 In 2016 DMK were invited to perform at the Tauron Nowa Muzyka festival in Katowice, Poland, gathering one of the largest and most enthusiastic audiences in their career.

-On March 20, 2017, they were chosen to take over Depeche Mode's Facebook page as part of the Takeover campaign, becoming one of Martin Gore's favorite entries, who publicly expressed it in a video posted on Depeche Mode’s Facebook page.
+On March 20, 2017, they were chosen to take over Depeche Mode's Facebook page as part of the Takeover campaign, becoming one of Martin Gore's favorite entries, who publicly expressed it in a video posted on Depeche Mode's Facebook page.

-DMK released on YouTube their first 360° video, recorded in their Bogotá home, for the 1982 classic “The Meaning of Love” on October, 2017, followed by a similarly-recorded video for Personal Jesus on early 2018.
+DMK released on YouTube their first 360° video, recorded in their Bogotá home, for the 1982 classic "The Meaning of Love" in October 2017, followed by a similarly recorded video for Personal Jesus on early 2018.

 On March 16, 2018, two of the band members, Dicken and Korben, were finally able to meet Depeche Mode at a meet-and-greet in Bogotá during their Global Spirit Tour.